lablup/beps/drafts/BEP-1008-RBAC.md

    - Remove the permission verification logic from the existing VFolder Invitation feature.
    - Instead, use the permission verification logic of the new RBAC system to check permissions in the Service Layer of VFolder.

+## Predefined Roles

+The system includes five predefined roles with the following general permissions:

+1. **super-admin**: Global administrator with full permissions across the entire system
+   - Can create, read, update, delete, and assign all roles globally
+   - Has all permissions for all entity types

+2. **admin**: Domain-level administrator with full permissions within their domain
+   - Can create, read, update, delete, and assign roles within their domain
+   - Has all permissions for all entity types within their domain scope

+3. **project-admin**: Project-level administrator with full permissions within their project
+   - Can create, read, update, delete, and assign roles within their project
+   - Has all permissions for all entity types within their project scope

+4. **monitor**: Read-only access for monitoring purposes
+   - Can read all entities within their assigned scope
+   - Cannot create, update, delete, or assign any roles

+5. **user**: Basic user with limited permissions for their own resources
+   - Can read and update their own resources
+   - Cannot manage roles

+Detailed permission sets for each role will be defined in the implementation specification.

 ## Conclusion

 The RBAC system of Backend.AI enables granular permission management for users and projects, providing flexible access control suitable for various use cases.
 This system manages permissions based on Roles and allows granular permission settings through Role Permissions and Resource Permissions.
-Permission delegation between Roles is possible through Grantable Role Permissions and Grantable Resource Permissions, thereby enhancing management efficiency.
 The RBAC system ensures consistent permission verification for all requests, enhancing security and management efficiency.